He Yizhen

-He Yizhen (何怡贞 (Hé Yízhēn); 1910–2008) was a Chinese physicist.
+He Yizhen (何怡贞 (Hé Yízhēn, Ho I‑chên); 1910–2008) was a Chinese physicist.
 She contributed to applying spectroscopy to the steel industry in China and to the research in amorphous state physics.
 Her research specialty in amorphous physics was metallic glass.
 She filled up the blank of spectroscopy research in China, and became the first person to measure the whole internal friction peak of metallic glass.
 He Yizhen was one of the founders of the Institute of Solid State Physics of the Chinese Academy of Sciences in Hefei.
 The research emphases of the institute are nuclear engineering, special metallic materials, and internal friction of solid.

 Early life

 He Yizhen was born to a scholarly family as the eldest child in 1910, shortly before the Qing dynasty, the last dynasty of China, was overthrown.
 Her father, He Cheng, participated in the Xinhai Revolution which overthrew the Qing Dynasty and led to the founding of the Republic of China, in 1912.

 He was born during a time when foot binding was still common, however her grandmother, Wang Xiechangda, was an open-minded educator and social activist for women's rights, who became a prominent influence in He Yizhen's life.
 Wang believed that women should go to school and argued against bound feet, and established Zhehua School, where Yizhen, along with her seven brothers and sisters, graduated from.

 She had seven siblings: He Zeming, He Zehui, He Zerong, He Zeying, He Zeyuan, He Zecheng, and He Zeqing.
 All eight of the brothers and sisters became scientists.
 Yizhen, Zehui, and Zeying are known as the "Three He sisters" in some Chinese scientific circles.